AlaaShatat/self-driving-car/README.md

 # Self-driving-car
+* Note: I misconfigured github at first, and there are 5 authors instead of four.
+You can find that Alaa Shatat can contribute with two accounts “authors”
 ## Lane line detection stage
 ### Run the code from the shell script
 ### Make sure to download the code with all files.